DavSanchez/CaptivePortal/README.md

 instructions at their [website](https://nodejs.org/).

-- **A browser compatible with MediaStream Recording.** This captive portal service makes use of the MediaStream Recording API, which means that only clients using
+- **A browser compatible with MediaStream Recording.** This captive portal service makes use of the MediaStream Recording API, which means that only clients using browsers that support this API (currently Firefox and Chrome) will be able to get past the landing page and be granted access to the network.

 ## Sources
 - Web Development with Node &amp; Express, by Ethan Brown